Skanyi/terraform-projects/eks/README.md

 # Setting up EKS with Terraform, Helm and a Load balancer

+### Prerequisite

+Before we proceed and provision EKS Cluster using Terraform, there are a few commands or tools you need to have in the server where you will be creating the cluster from.

+    1. awscli - aws-cli/2.12.1 Python/3.11.3

+    2. go version go1.18.9 linux/amd64

+    3. Terraform v1.5.0

+    4. kubectl - Client Version: v1.23.17-eks

+    5. helm - v3.8.0

 ### Assumptions

 The following details makes the following assumptions.